jnsmalm/pixi3d/README.md

 ### Loading a 3D model
 A model includes a hierarchy of 3D objects which are called meshes.
 A mesh contains the geometry and material used for rendering that object.
 Models are generally being loaded from a file which has been created in a 3D modeling tool like Maya or Blender.
 Pixi3D supports loading of models using the glTF 2.0 file format.
 Learn more about glTF at https://www.khronos.org/gltf/

+Loading a model is different depending on the PixiJS version used.
+This is how to do it when using PixiJS v5 or v6.

 ```javascript
 app.loader.add(
   "teapot.gltf",